authelia/authelia/docs/content/blog/authelia-traefik-setup-guide/index.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
+{{< callout context="danger" title="Security Note" icon="outline/alert-octagon" >}}
+This guide is a temporary solution while we work to improve our "Getting Started" section of the website.
+It is likely this guide will **not** be updated for future versions.
+At such a time, a deprecation notice will be posted.

 This is not a demo.
 If you would like an all-in-one demo, please take a look at our [local bundle](https://www.authelia.com/integration/deployment/docker/#local).
+{{< /callout >}}
 ## Assumptions and Adaptation
 This guide makes a few assumptions.
 These assumptions may require adaptation in more advanced and complex scenarios.
 We can not reasonably have examples for every advanced configuration option that exists.
 Some of these values can be automatically replaced with documentation variables.